tytydraco/yessleep/out/We_thought_we_had_found_an_abandoned_Teehouse_What_we_found_instead_was_horrifying_.md

 Trevor ran out of the house, followed by Jacob and Asher.
 I jogged towards them and exited the house.
 They all hopped on their bikes that were hastily thrown on the messy toy covered lawn.
 Mom and Dad had told us that we needed to clean the front and backyard, but our logic was to wait until the last second before touching anything.
 We were two geniuses competing with Tesla's IQ.

 Our house was completely surrounded by miles of woods on a small quiet road.
-The nearest neighbor was a half mile away, so if anything were to happen at home, then we were on our own.
+The nearest neighbor was a mile and a half away, so if anything were to happen at home, then we were on our own.
 I honestly don't know what our parents were thinking during that point of time, always going out.

 We drove about a mile and a quarter down the road on our bikes, the wind feeling amazing against my sweaty face.
 Afterward, we drove onto a trail off to the side of the road and continued through the forest.
 The sun was beaming through the trees, most of which were just barely growing their leaves back.